mathildathompson/text_adv_app/project_to_do_list.md

 * Fix the active highlighting on menu bar
 * Prevent deletion of the opening scene - I have removed the link, but how to validate this?
 * Validate username length!
 Minimum 8 chars with no spaces?
 Username must be unique!
+* Prevent users from accessing adventures not published.
 * Prevent publishing an adventure if it has 'orphan scenes' or 'dead ends' AND remove editor options from published adventures AND prevent users from accessing adventures not published.

 ##Styling